Fixed-Rate Ending Soon?, Secure your Rate Now

 Yes, it’s possible.
 There isn’t a huge difference between getting a mortgage for a primary residence with bad credit and getting a second mortgage under the same circumstances.

 In addition to affordability, a mortgage lender’s main concern in such cases will be the type of bad credit recorded on your report, the amounts involved and when this event occurred.
-Some lenders will also take account of why it may have happened as there may be tangible reasons for it.
+Some lenders will also consider why it may have happened, as there may be tangible reasons for it.

-If you do have bad credit this could reduce the pool of lenders willing to consider your application which can have an indirect affect on the interest rates available and the deposit requirements will likely be higher to offset the perceived risk.
+If you have bad credit, this could reduce the pool of lenders willing to consider your application, which can have an indirect effect on the interest rates available.
+The deposit requirements will likely be higher to offset the perceived risk.

 Getting a second residential mortgage for a family member

 This is very much possible and is a common reason people take out a second mortgage.
-Borrowers looking to take out a second mortgage for this purpose actually have more options as they are special types of mortgage agreement that could help you out.
+Borrowers looking to take out a second mortgage for this purpose have more options as there are particular types of mortgage agreements that could help you out.

-Another possibility could be getting a joint borrower, sole proprietor mortgage, provided you are happy with an arrangement that offers you less rights in terms of ownership.
+Another possibility is getting a joint borrower, sole proprietor mortgage, provided you are happy with an arrangement that offers you fewer ownership rights.

 Get matched with a second home mortgage specialist